Blue Jays rout Orioles but get no help, miss playoffs

 Springer’s home runs were his 21st and 22nd, his 18th career multihomer game and fourth of 2021.

-Springer gave the Blue Jays an early advantage with a leadoff homer against right-hander Bruce Zimmermann in the first.
+He gave the Blue Jays an early advantage with a leadoff homer against left-hander Bruce Zimmermann in the first.
 It was the 43rd leadoff home run of his career and fourth this season.

-Springer made it 9-1 with his grand slam off Eric Hanhold in the third, the sixth slam of his career.
+Springer made it 9-1 with his slam off Eric Hanhold in the third, the sixth of his career.

-Guerrero drove in Springer when he homered off Marcos Diplán in the second, matching Kansas City’s Saldavor Perez for the major league lead.
+Guerrero drove in Springer when he homered off Marcos Diplán in the second, matching Kansas City catcher Saldavor Perez for the major league lead.
 Guerrero also broke a tie with Eddie Matthews (1953) for the most home runs in one season by a player 22 or younger.

+While Semien and AL Cy Young Award favorite Robbie Ray are headed for free agency, the Blue Jays feel good about what Guerrero and Bichette showed in their first full seasons.

+“They’re special players in my eyes,” Springer said.
+“They’re special talents that work hard, constantly wanting to get better.
+As for a ceiling, I don’t even think they’ve scratched the surface yet.”

 Making his second start after a stint on the injured list because of a sore neck, Ryu allowed six hits and two runs.
 He walked one and struck out seven.